TheCheese42/aes-crypter-swing/README.md

 ## Usage

 Being a BlueJ project, download the source code and open the AESCrypter/ directory in BlueJ.
-Form there, run the MainWindow class to open the Swing interface.
+From there, run the MainWindow class to open the Swing interface.

 ## Disclaimer